Zurich Life Insurance Review Australia

 - Usually a trauma claim won’t be paid if the claim results from an intentional, self-inflicted injury or attempted suicide.
 Additionally, certain trauma conditions might not be claimed for if the condition arises within the first 90 days of your policy commencing or being reinstated.

-If your child is diagnosed with a critical illness Zurich Child cover will provide a lump sum payment which could be used to cover additional expenses and help you are your partner take time off work to care for your child.
+If you’ve added this additional option onto your policy and your child is diagnosed with a critical illness Zurich Child cover will provide a lump sum payment which could be used to cover additional expenses and help you are your partner take time off work to care for your child.

 There are 18 conditions which you can claim for, including bacterial meningitis, major head trauma, severe burns, deafness, and major organ transplant.